luiscielak/idd510_17sp/projects/03-ux-deconstruction/project-03.md

   - Take a screenshot of the current page
   - Extract the main brand colors and typography
   - Select the main UI components (buttons, fields, icons, etc)
-  - Document your findings in a moodboard
+  - Document your findings in a styleguide and upload to InVision

 2. Define three (3) user personas
   - Derive from the content who is the target audience